radicle-dev/heartwood/radicle-cli/examples/rad-init.md

 }

 Your project's Repository ID (RID) is rad:z42hL2jL4XNk6K8oHQaSWfMgCL7ji.
-You can show it any time by running:
+You can show it any time by running `rad .`
-    rad .

-To publish your project to the network, run:
+To publish your project to the network, run `git push`
-    git push
 ```

 Projects can be listed with the `ls` command: